standardebooks/tools/README.md

 Create a skeleton of a new Standard Ebook.

+##dec2roman

+Convert a decimal number to a Roman numeral.

 ##endnotes2kindle

 Convert epub-friendly endnotes to Kindle-friendly popup endnotes.
 Generally only used by the `build` script and not called independently.

-##find-unused-selectors

-Find unused local.css CSS selectors in Standard Ebook source directories.

 ##find-mismatched-diacritics

 Find words with mismatched diacritics in Standard Ebook source directories.
 For example, 'cafe' in one file and 'café' in another.

+##find-unused-selectors

+Find unused local.css CSS selectors in Standard Ebook source directories.

 ##generate-opds